Updated: May 21, 2021

 A: Yes.
 The same productivity expectations are in place and when responsibilities shift between work and care commitments, the expectation is that you’ll utilize Kronos appropriately with accurate clocking management to reflect personal/work obligations.

-Q: Will UK HealthCare require employees to quarantine for 14 days if they travel out of state?
+Q: Will UK HealthCare require employees to quarantine if they travel out of state?

 Q: Will we be able to travel for the holidays without quarantining when we come back if we’ve had the vaccine?